On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: First Approach

 4. By [Cl], $(\ell^\infty, w^*)$ is not a first countable (and hence, not metrizable) topological space; in fact, it is not even a $k$-space, but it is a Lindel\"{o}f and completely regular space.
 Hence the algebra $C(\ell^\infty)$ of continuous functions on $\ell^\infty$ is not a Fr\'{e}chet algebra by [Go2, Thm.]; it is just a commutative, non-complete LMC algebra [D2, Prop.
 4.10.20] (cf. comments succeeding to Cor.
 3.2 of [E4]), however, $\textrm{Hol}(\ell^\infty)$ is a Fr\'{e}chet algebra [Cl, Prop.
 3].
 Thus one sees the existence of a functionally continuous, functionally bounded, non-complete, non-metrizable LMC algebra (remark that all the characters on $C(\ell^\infty)$ are bounded, since $(\ell^\infty, w^*)$ is replete [D2, Cor.
 4.10.23]; not only this, but $C(\ell^\infty)$ is functionally continuous by [D2, Thm.
 4.10.24]), whose closed subalgebra $\textrm{Hol}(\ell^\infty)$ is also a functionally continuous, functionally bounded Fr\'{e}chet algebra.
 The author does not know any such examples in the literature.
 The commutative, complete, unital LMC-algebra $\Upsilon(\ell^\infty)\,=\,O(\ell^\infty)$ of germs of analytic functions in a neighbourhood of $\ell^\infty$, is another interesting algebra which is functionally continuous (and hence, functionally bounded) [Cr, \S 4].

 5. Allan exhibited a discontinuous homormorphism between two commutative, unital Fr\'{e}chet algebras having certain properties [A2, Thm.
 8]; but, in the construction of discontinuous homomorphism, he used a continuous homomorphism from $A$ into $\F$, induced by a natural, continuous higher point derivation $(d_n)$ of infinite order on $\textrm{Hol}(\cc)$ at a continuous character $d_0$.
 He used only the ZFC axioms (and not the CH).
 Similarly, Read used the ZFC axioms alone to give an inequivalent Fr\'{e}chet algebra topology on the algebra ${\cal F}_\infty$, in order to show that the Singer-Wermer conjecture fails in the Fr\'{e}chet case.
 However, we use the ZFC alone to establish the Michael problem in the affirmative (see \S 4 below).
 Thus we, here, establish $NDH_{F,\,\cc}$, where $F$ is any Fr\'{e}chet algebra (see [D1, \S 9] for more details).
-We recall that Dales, the author and Read also used only the ZFC axioms to establish several important results in automatic continuity theory, including an affirmative answer to the Dales-McClure problem from 1977 and showing that the test algebra $\cal U$ for the Michael problem is, indeed, a Fr\'{e}chet algebra of power series (we remark that the Michael problem arises in the ZFC).
+We recall that Dales, Read and the author also used only the ZFC axioms to establish several important results in automatic continuity theory, including an affirmative answer to the Dales-McClure problem from 1977 and showing that the test algebra $\cal U$ for the Michael problem is, indeed, a FrAPS (we remark that Michael's problem arises in the ZFC).

 6. Other test algebras were discussed by Dixon and Esterle [DE] (non-commutative case), Esterle [E3], Schottenloher [Sc], Mujica [Mj], Muro [Mu] and Vogt [V2].